iwillspeak/ullage/docs/language_thoughts.md

 We should have a wrapper around the low level (`llvm-sys`) bindings.

-All compliation starts with a context object.
+All compilation starts with a context object.
 Modules should be registered with this context.
 We then add functions to the module, basic blocks to the functions.